 Frankly, the failure rate for new advisers was appallingly high.

-Fast forward to now and the way people enter the business is completely different.
+Fast forward to now and the way people enter their financial planning career is completely different.

-The training and qualification process is far longer, more in depth and professional.
+The financial planning training, certification and qualification process is far longer, more in-depth and professional.

 Although this has been a hugely positive step there is still a missing piece that is largely left to chance.

-The training to become a financial planner takes little or no account of a practitioner’s ability to purposefully build trust, emotionally connect, empathise, listen, counsel, guide or mentor a client.
+The training to achieve the necessary financial planning certifications and to become a financial planner takes little or no account of a practitioner’s ability to purposefully build trust, emotionally connect, empathise, listen, counsel, guide, or mentor a client.

-But you cannot escape the fact that excellent inter-personal abilities are the foundation of being a ‘Trusted Adviser’.
+But you cannot escape the fact that excellent interpersonal abilities are the foundation of being a ‘Trusted Financial Adviser’.